roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-05 ****** bysadkins116© Synopsis: Two high school teachers just two years out of college fall victim to a rich married couple who enjoy dominating anyone they can.
+Synopsis: Two high school teachers just two years out of college fall victim to a rich married couple who enjoy dominating anyone they can.
 Using their power and money they have gained control over several powerful people in the local government including the Mayor, Police Chief, their spouses, school board members, and even the principal of the high school.
 Using their considerable resources they plan and execute a trap for the two young beautiful teachers by having them arrested in Mexico for child molestation while vacationing at their condo.

  They then give them to their twin daughters for their eighteenth birthday present.
 The trap was sprung on the second day of the new school year as the two teachers surrendered their freedom to keep from being sent back to Mexico to face charges.
 Three days later each of the teachers through different paths has now accepted their fate and are starting to embrace their servitude.
 Although you can read this as a standalone story, to get a better idea of how they got here you should read the previous chapters.